isc-projects/kea/doc/sphinx/arm/ctrl-channel.rst

 The ``arguments`` map contains the parameters required to carry out the given command.
 The exact content and format of the map are command-specific.

-``service`` is a list of the servers at which the control command is targeted.
+The ``service`` list contains the servers at which the control command is targeted.
 In the example above, the control command is targeted at the DHCPv4 server.
 In most cases, the CA simply forwards this command to the DHCPv4 server for processing via a UNIX domain socket.
 Sometimes,